 I envision a world where women are not afraid to share their ideas and where feminine qualities are in balance with the masculine; equally in demand, represented and rewarded across organisations and management levels.
 The world has long experienced the damage of the overtly masculine work cultures, but it is unrealistic to think that the transition to more balanced practices will happen without a conscious effort.

-Having worked with thousands of women for over seven years it is clear that women have lost themselves to the demands of others, either at workplace or at home.
-They express this sense of loss by feeling stuck and procrastinating when in fact they feel out of place because they have lost connection to their true selves.
-Post-pandemic, many are ready to explore what they really want and what success means for them.
+I have worked with thousands of women for over nine years as more than 10,000 women have been through the DrivenWoman program.
+It has become clear for me that many women are feeling exhausted.
+This is backed by research as 42% of professional women are now feeling burned out.
+Women have lost themselves to the demands of others, either at workplace or at home.
+They express this sense of loss by feeling stuck and procrastinating when in fact they feel out of place as they are not connected to their true selves.
+Post-pandemic, many are ready to explore what they really want and finally start putting their own needs first.

 Ambitious gender balance targets and review of workplace policies reduce bias and improve the pipeline to support women.
 Whilst these practices are providing the framework for change, the underlying challenges are more problematic.
 To create faster, lasting change and meaningful results leaders must be willing to promote the feminine, not just women.

 The feminine is a set of naturally occurring abilities and values, a way of flourishing.
 It is carried and can be expressed by both women and men, and manifests itself throughout society, in life and in business.
 The world is waking up to reconnecting with the feminine, but policy changes, gender quotas and D&I initiatives alone can’t bring her back.
 Women feel confused and overwhelmed being asked to show up when they haven’t yet re-discovered what they have lost, their natural feminine way of expressing themselves.
 Women still find themselves in an era where the feminine is repeatedly being ostracised.